Keith Baker (game designer): Twogether Studios

 In 2014, Baker co-founded a new an indie tabletop game studio with his wife, Jennifer Ellis.
 In April 2015, Twogether Studios launched their first game, Phoenix: Dawn Command, on Kickstarter and raised $67,284.
 Phoenix: Dawn Command is a card-based roleplaying game where players become "more powerful each time they fall in battle".

 In October 2016, Twogether Studios launched their second game, Illimat, on Kickstarter and raised $418,628.
 This set collection game was designed in partnership with the band The Decemberists and illustrated by Carson Ellis.
 Steve Haske, for Inverse, wrote: "Last year, the band’s Chris Funk got in touch with Portland-based Twogether Studios, in order to bring Illimat into the real world via a Kickstarter campaign.
 With game designer Keith Baker (co-founder of Twogether), the two designed a relatively simple game played with cards, a few tokens, and a rotating box — the Illimat itself, that changes the 'seasons' of the gameplay — so appropriate to The Decemberists’s old-world aesthetic that it has a fascinating sense of authenticity".

 Twogether Studios has launched two more successfully funded card games on Kickstarter: Action Cats!
 (July 2017, raised $17,086) and Action Pups!
 (February 2019, raised $7,273).
 Both games feature photos of pets that Kickstarter backers submitted.

 In September 2019, it was announced that Twogether Studios was working with the McElroy family to create a cooperative storytelling card game adaptation of The Adventure Zone called TAZ: Bureau of Balance.
 After its release in 2020, CBR called it "a great way to bring the joy of The Adventure Zone to the table and get in on the action".
 Io9 highlighted that it "is a great card game for folks wanting to try out (or get back into) RPGs, or more seasoned players who want a cooperative storytelling experience that takes out some of the legwork and guesswork for an afternoon.
 It’s not going to give you all the thrills and chills of a traditional RPG, but it does enough to simulate the experience".
 In 2020, Twogether Studios worked with Podium Audio to release the Ascend Online Roleplaying Game, "a micro roleplaying game", based on the audiobook series of the same name by author Luke Chmilenko.
 Io9 reported that "Ascend Online is about a group of friends who’ve gotten more than they bargained for in an immersive fantasy video game" and that it is "a mix between Ready Player One and Sword Art Online"; the free "micro RPG lets players create a party and explore the series’ world, creating their own collaborative adventure along the way".

+In July 2025, Darrington Press announced that Baker and Ellis are creating a "new world" with player options for the tabletop role-playing game Daggerheart.